Karila Village Water Project

 Overview

 The Karila Village Water Project follows a similar model to our successful work in Rembu, Kinai, and Bupsa and Bumburi.
 Karila (also known as Kari La Pass) is a small hamlet in the lower Solukhumbu region of Nepal.
-The aim is simple but transformative: to bring clean, reliable water directly to homes and community collection points so villagers no longer need to make long, steep treks over difficult terrain to reach nearby streams.
+The aim was simple but transformative: to bring clean, reliable water directly to homes and community collection points so villagers no longer need to make long, steep treks over difficult terrain to reach nearby streams.

 History of the Karila Village Water Project